-The Debt Service Fund reported an increase of \$4,169, to \$164,892 and was due to principal and interest expense.
+The Debt Service Fund reported a decrease of \$158,750, to \$6,142, and was due to significant property tax receipts coming into the District late, in April of 2021, as a result of Lake County pushing back tax payment deadlines because of the Coronavirus Pandemic.
 The fund balance in the Debt Service Fund is restricted for future debt service payments.

-The Capital Projects Fund reported an increase in fund balance of \$6,847,186 to \$7,118,928.
-This increase is due to a deliberate reduction of use of reserve for capital expenditures as projects are realigned and a bond issuance is anticipated.
+The Capital Projects Fund reported an increase in fund balance of \$4,302,505 to \$11,421,433.
+This increase is due to a deliberate reduction of use of reserve for capital expenditures as cash flows were unpredictable during 2020.
+Because of the Coronavirus pandemic, facility closures, and limited programming and operations occurred during 2020.
+Not only did the District limit capital spending, a stay at home order was in place for part of the year and no one was able to perform the work.